Swedish Match: Cigars

 In 2014, the US cigar market was estimated to more than 5 billion cigars (excluding little cigars) of which Swedish Match produced 1.1 billion sticks of cigars.
 The cigar market grew 9 percent compared to 2013 in terms of volume.
 Swedish Match's share was even greater in the recent past, as a series of acquisitions between 1999 and 2010 including General Cigar and Scandinavian Tobacco Group (STG) which is the world's largest cigar producer and manufactures more than 50 percent of the world's pipe tobacco.
 Control of major brands such as Macanudo, Punch, Cohiba, CAO and La Gloria Cubana gave Swedish Match nearly 1/3 of the US premium cigar market in addition to its strong position in machine-made cigars.
 However, in 2014 Swedish Match, having reorganized its premium-cigar businesses under the STG umbrella, spun off STG as a public company.
 Swedish Match's cigar business is now limited to machine-made mass-production brands such as White Owl and Garcia y Vega.

 Matches and lighters

 Swedish Match supplies matches worldwide.
-The main markets for matches are Europe, Asia and the Americas (assuming Antarctica is not considered a Continent for the purposes of this corporate wiki-sentence).
+The main markets for matches are Europe, Asia and the Americas.
 For lighters, the most important markets are Brazil, Indonesia, Malaysia, Russia, Scandinavia, France and UK.
 In 2021, 59 billion matchsticks were produced and 325 million lighters.
 Sales for matches and lighters was 1,338 MSEK (1,149 MSEK in 2020) and the operating profit increased by 0.8 percent to 1,453 MSEK (1,382 MSEK in 2020).